-The political activities of TI, our officers and employees are regulated by national, state and local laws and regulations.
-Political activities in the U.S. are managed by Stephen Bonner, vice president of government relations, who reports to Julie Van Haren, senior vice president of communications and investor relations.
+The political activities of our company, our officers and employees are regulated by national, state and local laws and regulations.
+Political activities in the U.S. are managed by Stephen Bonner, vice president of government relations, who reports to Christine Witzsche, senior vice president of communications and investor relations.
 Bonner was elected as an officer by the TI board of directors.
 The governance and stockholder relations committee of the TI board of directors, pursuant to its statement of responsibilities, has oversight for and reviews the political activities of the corporation and its officers and employees.
 This includes review of the company's memberships in trade associations and its policy on political expenditures.

-TI has well-established policies and practices that facilitate lawful participation by the company and employees in the political process.
-These policies and practices define both the activities in which TI engages, and the responsibilities and practices of our political action committee.
+We have well-established policies and practices that facilitate lawful participation by the company and employees in the political process.
+These policies and practices define both the activities in which we engages, and the responsibilities and practices of our political action committee.

 Corporate political activities